apache/shardingsphere/docs/document/content/reference/distsql/syntax/rdl/rule-definition/sharding/create-broadcast-table-rule.en.md

 ### Supplement

-- `tableName` can use an existing table or a table that will be created;
+- `tableName` can use an existing table or a table that will be created.
-- Only one broadcast rule can exist, but can contain multiple broadcast tables, so can not execute `CREATE BROADCAST TABLE RULE` more than one time.

 ### Example